Relationships That Shape You

 • relationships that challenge your thinking and keep you honest

-• relationships that offer guidance when you’re unsure
+• relationships that offer guidance when you feel unsure

 • relationships that give you the energy to keep going

-• relationships that appear briefly but change your direction
+• relationships that shift your direction at key moments

-When one relationship is asked to do everything, the pressure builds.
+When a single relationship is asked to do everything, the pressure builds up.

 When different relationships support different parts of life, things tend to hold together better over time.